lvrchaitanya/NotesApp/README.md

 # NotesApp
-A React app to take notes
+A React app to take Short Notes.